I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 Finding this type of work is easy, but finding a job that meets your needs can be tricky.

-If you use the internet, you'll see that all sorts of work is available, but you need to make sure that
+If you use the internet, you'll see that all sorts of work are available, but you need to make sure that

 - the location works for you,